redhat-developer/app-services-operator/README.md

-# OpenShift Application Services Connection Operator (RHOAS-Operator)
+# RHOAS Connection Operator

-Connect Red Hat Application Services with your OpenShift and Kubernetes instance to automatically discover configuration and credentials.
+Connect Red Hat OpenShift Application Services with your OpenShift and Kubernetes instance to automatically discover configuration and credentials.

 ## Related Projects